aeternity/protocol/GOSSIP.md

 3. If the bucket is full, one peer has to be evicted.
 This is done by first cleaning the peers that weren't gossiped for a long time, and if the bucket is still full, by selecting a random one with a bias toward the ones that are not connected and the last connection was the longest time ago.
-Trusted peers are never evicted.
+Trusted peers and connected peers are never evicted.
 4. The eventually evicted peer is added to the unverified pool; its retry counter and last retry time are reset.
-If the node is connected to the evicted peer, the connection is closed.

 See [Bucket Selection](#bucket-selection) for more details on how the buckets are selected from the secret and other discriminators.